opensearch-project/opensearch-sdk-java/DESIGN.md

 ##### Extension startup

 (1) Extensions must implement the `Extension` interface, which requires extensions to define their settings (name, host address, and port) and a list of `ExtensionRestHandler` implementations they will handle.
-Extensions are started up using a `main()` method, which passes an instance of the extension to the `ExtensionsRunner` by invoking `ExtensionsRunner.run(this)`.
+Extensions are started using a `main()` method, which passes an instance of the extension to the `ExtensionsRunner` by invoking `ExtensionsRunner.run(this)`.

 (2, 3, 4) Using the extension's `ExtensionSettings`, the `ExtensionsRunner` binds to the configured host and port.

-(5, 6, 7) Using the extension's `List<ExtensionRestHandler>`, the `ExtensionsRunner` stores each handler (REST action)'s REST path (method and URI) in the `ExtensionRestPathRegistry`, identifying the action to perform when the extension receives this combination.
+(5, 6, 7) Using the extension's `List<ExtensionRestHandler>`, the `ExtensionsRunner` stores each handler's (REST action) REST path (method and URI) in the `ExtensionRestPathRegistry`, identifying the action to perform when the extension receives this combination.
 This registry internally uses the same `PathTrie` implementation as OpenSearch's `RestController`.

 ##### OpenSearch Startup, Extension Initialization, and REST Action Registration